List of Marvel Comics characters: N: Supreme Power

-Nuke is introduced as Mr. Al Gaines, a young, severely depressed man living underground in a fallout shelter alone because his body emits high levels of radiation he cannot control.
-He is near invulnerable, can fly, and apparently superhumanly strong.
-General Alexander offers him a suit that will control his radiation output in return for fighting Hyperion, whom General Alexander directs the blame for his condition.
+Nuke is introduced as Al Gaines, a young, severely depressed man living underground in a fallout shelter alone because his body emits high levels of radiation he cannot control.
+General Alexander offers him a suit that will control his radiation output in return for fighting Hyperion, whom General Alexander blames for his condition.

-In a fight with Hyperion the combination of Hyperion's eye-beams, Nuke's radiation blast, and Arcanna Jones' quantum alterations creates a brief and unexplainable skip in reality that sends Gaines, Jones, Dr. Emil Burbank and Raleigh Lund two years into the future.
+In a fight with Hyperion, the combination of Hyperion's eye-beams, Nuke's radiation blast, and Arcanna Jones' quantum alterations creates a brief and unexplainable skip in reality that sends Gaines, Jones, Emil Burbank, and Raleigh Lund two years into the future.
 In this alternate future it is mentioned that Doctor Spectrum killed him at some point.

 Nuke joins the government's Squadron Supreme.
 During a session in which all the Squadron members are asked to fill out information about themselves, Nuke's parents are revealed deceased.
 In the first mission he is high up in the sky to be used as a tactical nuke, the person of last resort.

 Nuke in other media

 Nuke appears in Avengers Assemble, voiced by Phil LaMarr.
 This version is an alien and a member of the Squadron Supreme.
-In the episode "Avengers' Last Stand", the Avengers raid the Squadron's citadel and discover it is draining energy from the Earth's core in order to restore Nuke, who destroys the citadel and reunites with his leader, Nighthawk.
-In "Avengers Underground", Iron Man, Thor, and Falcon trap Zarda and Nuke in the same prison box.
-As part of his contingency plan however, Nighthawk teleports Nuke and Hyperion to his tower, where Hyperion absorbs Nuke's power to help him destroy the Earth.
-Ultimately, the Avengers foil Nighthawk's plans and remand all of the Squadron Supreme to the Vault.
+The group battles the Avengers before being defeated and imprisoned in the Vault.